arsoninstigator/sculptura/README.md

 - [X] i currently / will have access to a 3d printer before 21st march (bambu a1 mini)

 ## about
-sculptura is a fully **open-source** and customized budget corexy 3d printer  that incorporates a p1p-style z-axis  <br> <br>
+sculptura is a fully **open-source** and customized budget corexy 3d printer  that incorporates a p1p-style z-axis and was made for hack club's #infill <br>
-<b>initial aim -</b> for printing smooth, detailed and precise models that are meant to to be used as high quality decorative pieces (like you would see at an art gallery) :D
+> <b>my initial aim -</b> for printing smooth, detailed and precise models with aesthetic blends of filled/textured filaments that are meant to to be used as high quality decorative pieces (like you would see at an art gallery) :D

 ![Screenshot 2025-04-15 151731](https://github.com/user-attachments/assets/e3b74c2b-d204-4876-bf18-cc093eb02e41)